metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 Macros are used in Rose to report problems with a configuration, and to change it.
-Nearly all metadata mechanics (checking vs metadata settings, and changing - e.g. ``trigger``) are performed within rose by the rose built-in macros.
+Nearly all metadata mechanics (checking vs metadata settings, and changing - e.g. ``trigger``) are performed within Rose by the Rose built-in macros.

 Custom macros are user-defined, but follow exactly the same API - they are just in a different filespace location.
 They can be invoked via